 Landlords can limit the number of people living in their rental houses, but they have to be careful doing so.
 Consider consulting with an attorney before you make a policy on how many people is appropriate for your home.
 You need to abide by fair housing regulations, and if you limit the number of people in your home, it would seem as if you were discriminating against people with children.

 Are you looking for a rental house to buy?
 Contact our experts in investment properties who work with Clever Real Estate.
-You could even qualify for 0.5% of the purchase price back with Clever Cash Back if we help you find the perfect rental unit to purchase.
+You could even qualify for some of the purchase price back with Clever Cash Back if we help you find the perfect rental unit to purchase.